3 tax breaks small businesses don't want to miss

 SUV depreciation

-Small business owners who bought sports utility vehicles (SUV) with gross vehicle weight ratings between 6,000 and 14,000 pounds for business purposes in 2022 can choose between this tax year.
+Small business owners who bought sports utility vehicles (SUV) with gross vehicle weight ratings between 6,000 and 14,000 pounds for business purposes in 2022 can choose between two very generous depreciation methods this tax year.

-The first is the 100% bonus depreciation that will begin to sunset in 2023, and the second is a depreciation known as section 179, allowing SUVs to take a .
+The first is the 100% bonus depreciation that will begin to sunset in 2023, and the second is a depreciation known as section 179, allowing SUVs to take a $27,000 deduction.
 This amount was adjusted for inflation from last year's $26,200.

 "So inflation finally caught up and [the IRS] increased that to $27,000," Kathryn Keane, an enrolled agent and a National Tax Practice Institute fellow, told Yahoo Finance.
 “So that's something I think is going to help small businesses when they're looking at purchasing a vehicle."